jiwonyangg/DMS1_Blog/posts/week6_session1.md

 - Keyboard Typing Fast Close -- Youtube Audio Library -- https://www.youtube.com/audiolibrary -- License: Youtube Audio Library License (No Attributions Required)
 - Typing on Keyboard -- Youtube Audio Library -- https://www.youtube.com/audiolibrary -- License: Youtube Audio Library License (No Attributions Required)

-I found that the audios found on Youtube Audio Library was a bit too quiet so I went for the first option.
+I found that the audios found on Youtube Audio Library were a bit too quiet so I went for the first option.
 It was also quite obvious that the sounds of the keyboards were keyboards used in offices (assuming they were membrane keyboards) so it was more fitting to use the actual gaming keyboard sound.

 **Entertainment**
 - Film Projector - Long Run with Finish by Stefan021 -- https://freesound.org/s/412145/ -- License: Creative Commons 0